Habesha peoples: Judaism

 Judaism in Ethiopia is believed to date from very ancient times.
 Precisely what its early history was, however, remains obscure.
 The now dominant Ethiopian Orthodox Tewahedo Church claims it originated from the visit of the Queen of Sheba to King Solomon back in the 10th century BCE.
 This visit is mentioned in the Hebrew Scriptures (I Kings 10:1), Sheba was a kingdom that stretched from Ethiopia to the south of the Yemen.
 Yemen is very close to Ethiopia across the Red Sea, and it has been recorded that modern Ethiopia has been heavily influenced by the ancient Sabean kingdom.
 Moreover, the details of the queen's visit, including the alleged theft of the Holy Ark as well as Solomon getting her pregnant with a child who established the "Solomonic" lineage in Ethiopia, as given in Christian Ethiopian tradition, were written in the Kebra Nagast the Ethiopian chronicle of its early history.
 The oldest known existing copies of the book date from as far back as the 13th century.
-Jewish Ethiopians are mentioned in both the Torah Old Testament as well as the Christian New Testament.
+Jewish Ethiopians are mentioned in both the Torah (the first five books of the Old Testament) as well as the Christian New Testament.
 It is clear that the Jewish presence in Ethiopia dates back at least 2,500 years.

 The Jewish Pre-settlement Theory essentially states that starting around the 8th century BCE until about the 5th century BCE, there was an influx of Jewish settlers both from Egypt & Sudan in the north, and southern Arabia in the east.